medius-group/medius-group.github.io/data-protection-and-compliance.md

 ## Medius employee access to customer data

 Only Medius personnel required to access customer data to execute agreed activities may do so.
 In practice this means that all production data credentials are per default only available to Cloud Operations Team.
-Due to requirements from implementation projects additional consultants may get similar permissions but only for individual customers.

 Restriced access is enforcedby the following guidelines for credentials related to customer data: